-The following assessment methods will be used (but not limited to) during this qualification: Practical Demonstrations and Written Assessments.
+The following assessment methods will be used: Practical Demonstrations and Written Assessments.

 After achieving this qualification, individuals could progress to AUR50216 Diploma of Automotive Technology, or other relevant qualifications.

 Upon successful completion of this course, students will receive a AUR40216 - Certificate IV in Automotive Mechanical Diagnosis.